Chrono Trigger – 1995 Interview Collection

 —There’s a lot of minigames in Chrono Trigger.
 Were these something you had planned to add from the beginning?

 Tokita: The jetbike race came from one of the programmers, who had created a routine for special 3D effects.
 He had put so much time into it, he wanted to try and make a race game out of it.
-He talked to me about it, and said if it was boring, we didn’t have to add it, but if it looked good, we could use it.
-He got to work and really threw himself into it.
+He said if it was boring, we didn’t have to add it, but if it looked good, we could use it.
+He really threw himself into it.
 He added a score, and even an item to keep your record.
 It was complex enough that it almost could have been made into its own game!

 Sakaguchi: Well, I don’t have any personal experience with courts and trials either. (laughs) The word “trial” brings to mind something stiff, tedious, and boring.
 However, when you watch American movies, there’s a lot of courtroom scenes—like in A Few Good Men with Tom Cruise.
 When I watch movies like that, it’s like a whole world is being developed through words and speech alone.
 It’s really interesting.
 So although they might be visually uninteresting, I wanted to include a courtroom scene in Chrono Trigger that captured that excitement which is built only on words.